 - Frequent passing of urine may develop.
 This is thought to be due to the inflammation irritating the nearby ureter.
 The ureter is the tube between the kidney and bladder.

-If your appendix bursts (perforates) then severe pain can spread to the entire abdomen.
+If your appendix bursts (perforates) then severe pain can spread to the entire abdominal cavity.
 Any movement is painful and you will want to keep very still.
+This is a medical emergency and you should call for an ambulance immediately (by calling 999 if in the UK).
 Infected material from the appendix, together with contents of the bowel, can leak into your abdomen and track between the other organs.
 You become very ill as you develop serious infection of the membrane called the peritoneum, which lines the whole abdomen.
 This condition is called peritonitis.

 If you develop peritonitis, coughing and moving the legs at the hips is painful.
 Your tummy will feel hard and tense and you won't be able to push into it at all.
 You may be unable to pass wind or go to the toilet, and probably won't want to.

-Sometimes, when the appendix bursts, the infection is 'walled off' quickly by the membrane lining the stomach, which sticks to the appendix and traps the leaking fluid and pus.
+Sometimes, once the appendix has burst, the infection is 'walled off' quickly by the membrane lining the stomach, which sticks to the appendix and traps the leaking fluid and pus.
 If this occurs you will still be in severe pain but the pain may remain quite focused in the lower right area of your abdomen, where a health professional may be able to feel the whole inflamed section of tissue as a firm, painful lump called an 'appendix mass'.

 What is non-typical appendicitis like?